The Science of Sleep: Simple Ways to Rest Better

 Supporting Sleep with Nutrition and Activity

-Don’t eat large meals late at night.
+Limit large meals or spicy foods at night.
 Digestion competes with rest.

-If you’re looking for natural options to help with winding down, explore natural alternatives to melatonin, which includes herbal support like valerian, passionflower, and magnesium glycinate.
+If you’re looking for gentle wind-down support, explore Natural Alternatives to Melatonin, which includes herbal options like valerian, passionflower, and magnesium glycinate.

 Mindfulness and Nervous System Regulation

-An overactive nervous system — often caused by stress or emotional tension — is a hidden reason people can’t fall asleep or wake up at 3 a.m.
-Techniques like breathwork, progressive muscle relaxation, and guided imagery can all support a calm state before bed.
+An overactive nervous system — often caused by stress, trauma, or emotional dysregulation — is a hidden reason people can’t fall asleep or wake up around 3 a.m.

-To explore the connection between your nervous system and sleep, start with our breakdown of what nervous system regulation actually is.
+To explore the connection between your nervous system and sleep, start with What Is Nervous System Regulation.

-Journaling before bed can also help externalize thoughts and calm internal chatter.
-If anxiety is a recurring issue at night, pair mindfulness with a strategy from daily mental health habits that actually work.
+Journaling before bed can also help externalize thoughts and reduce cognitive overactivation.
+If anxiety is a recurring issue at night, pair mindfulness with a tool from Daily Mental Health Habits That Actually Work.

 When to Seek Help for Sleep Problems

-If you’ve tried improving your routine but still struggle with:
+If you’ve optimized your habits but still experience:

 Final Thoughts